 This is happening now, and the Topol programme for Digital Fellowships aims to support NHS organisations to invest in clinical staff to develop specialist digital skills, including the use of digital technologies, while giving clinicians enough time outside of clinical commitments to dedicate training for a digital future.

-Health Education England are launching 20 new digital fellowships to incorporate digital health expertise within their careers and pursue training in informatics and digital health.
-This is an exciting opportunity for all NHS clinical staff (AFC Band 5 and above/Post Foundation Training) including doctors, nurses, allied health professionals, dentists, healthcare scientists, pharmacists and others to join the NHS digital revolution.
+Health Education England have launched 20 new digital fellowships to incorporate digital health expertise within their careers and pursue training in informatics and digital health.
+This has been an exciting opportunity for all NHS clinical staff (AFC Band 5 and above/Post Foundation Training) including doctors, nurses, allied health professionals, dentists, healthcare scientists, pharmacists and others to join the NHS digital revolution.
 It is an exciting step in how the NHS will prepare staff for a digital future.

 What is involved?

-Applications are now invited for these Digital Fellowships, which will look at improvement and transformation initiatives most commonly underpinned by digital technologies.
+These Digital Fellowships will look at improvement and transformation initiatives most commonly underpinned by digital technologies.
 The main impetus of the fellowship programme is on transformation of care enabled by technology and the skills, competencies and knowledge to successfully deliver on this.